Azure/aml-run/README.md

 #### Parameter File

-The action tries to load a JSON file with the specified name in the `.cloud/.azure` folder in your repository, which specifies details of your Azure Machine Learning Run.
+The action tries to load a JSON file in the `.cloud/.azure` folder in your repository, which specifies details of your Azure Machine Learning Run.
 By default, the action is looking for a file with the name `"run.json"`.
 If your JSON file has a different name, you can specify it with this parameter.
 Note that none of these values are required and in the absence, defaults will be created with a combination of the repo name and branch name.

 A sample file can be found in this repository in the folder `.cloud/.azure`.
 The JSON file can include the following parameters: